promet/PRAugmentedReality/README.md

 #### Manually

 Several Libraries are required for PRAugmentedReality
-* AVFoundation
-* CoreGraphics
-* CoreLocation
-* CoreMotion
-* MapKit
-* MobileCoreServices
-* SystemConfiguration
-* libz
-* libsqlite
--->  See [Wiki Guide](https://github.com/promet/PRAugmentedReality/wiki/Getting-started#manually) for more info
+See [Wiki Guide](https://github.com/promet/PRAugmentedReality/wiki/Getting-started#manually) for more info

 ### Documentation